Form Factors in Higgs Couplings from Physics Beyond the Standard Model: Conclusions

 \section{Conclusions}

 The LHC will be testing the Higgs sector of the SM with increasing precision, particularly at the HL-LHC.
-Under these conditions, it is necessary to make full use of the increased luminosity even as the LHC energy remains basically the same for years to come.
-Then, it is possible to consider that the new physics beyond the SM, if not too far above the TeV scale, might appear as modifications of the Higgs couplings.
+Under these conditions it is necessary to make full use of the increased luminosity even as the LHC remains basically at the same center of mass energy.
+In fact, the energy frontier will remain there for years to come.
+Then, it is necessary to consider that the new physics beyond the SM, if not too far above the TeV scale, might appear as modifications of the Higgs couplings.
 In this paper, we considered the momentum dependent effects in these couplings.
 We have taken a model dependent approach, unlike the one taken by effective field theories such as SMEFT~\cite{Grzadkowski:2010es} and HEFT~\cite{Brivio_2014}.
-What we lose in generality by considering specific, albeit well motivated, models we gain in our ability to make simple predictions amenable to simulations at the LHC.
-Unlike the expansions in large numbers of local operators with undetermined coefficients, we consider models that provide the full non-local physics resulting in the momentum dependence of the Higgs couplings.
+What we loose in generality by considering specific, albeit well motivated, models we gain in our ability to make simple predictions more amenable to comparison with experimental data.
+Unlike the expansions in large numbers of local operators with undetermined coefficients, our approach leads us to consider models that provide the full non-local physics resulting in the momentum dependence of the Higgs couplings.

-In order for momentum dependent effects in the Higgs couplings to appear, it is necessary that either the Higgs or another particle participating in the vertex be significantly off-shell.
+In order for momentum dependent effects in the Higgs couplings to appear, it is necessary that either the Higgs or another particle participating in the vertex, be significantly off-shell.
 We studied three different models.
 In Section~\ref{sec:mchm}, we showed that the minimal CHM results in form factors due to the presence of TeV resonances coupled to the Higgs.
 The fermion resonances result in a monopole form factor for the top Yukawa, which can give an enhancement in the time-like region.
-On the other hand, the vector resonances appear as a dipole, which results in a more subdued effect in the Higgs coupling to the SM massive gauge bosons.
+On the other hand, the vector resonances appear as a dipole, which result in a more subdued effect in the Higgs coupling to the SM massive gauge bosons.
 The off-shellness of interest is then in the top quarks coupled to the Higgs.
 We showed in Section~\ref{sec:coll} that $pp\to t\bar t h$ can be sensitive to these effects, as we see in Figure~\ref{fig:cs_tth}.
-We see that, although we recover the on-shell suppression typical of CHMs, once the momentum dependent effects are taken into account, they may result in important enhancements.
-The same can be said for $pp \to Vh$ channel, with $V=Z,W^\pm$, although the effects here are much smaller due to the additional suppression mentioned above.
+We see that, although we recover the on-shell suppression typical of CHMs, once the momentum dependent effects are taken into account they may result in important enhancements.
+The same can be said for the $pp \to Vh$ channel, with $V=Z,W^\pm$, although the effects here are much smaller due to the additional suppression mentioned above.